Home insurance - Accidental damage cover

 - Damage caused by computer viruses

-Would damage caused by children be covered?
+Would damage caused by children be covered by accidental damage insurance?

-Young children can cause plenty of damage around the home, even if you don’t have them yourself- visiting kids could still be a worry.
+Young children can cause plenty of damage around the home, and even if you don’t have them yourself- visiting kids could still be a worry.

 Accidents involved home entertainment are normally covered as standard, so if your nephew knocks your TV over, you’ll likely be covered.
 But always check the small print to make sure.